swift-serverless/Breeze/README.md

 - `delete`

-Gets the value of the `BreezeCodable.key` from the `APIGatewayV2Request.pathParameters` dictionary and calls `deleteItem` on `BreezeDynamoDBService`.
+Gets the value of the `BreezeCodable.key` from the `APIGatewayV2Request.pathParameters` dictionary, the value of `updatedAt` and `createdAt` from `APIGatewayV2Request.queryStringParameters` dictionary and calls `deleteItem` on `BreezeDynamoDBService`.
 Returns the `BreezeCodable` if persisted on DynamoDB.

 - `list`

-Gets the value of the `exclusiveStartKey` and `limit` from the `APIGatewayV2Request.pathParameters` dictionary and calls `listItems` on `BreezeDynamoDBService`.
+Gets the value of the `exclusiveStartKey` and `limit` from the `APIGatewayV2Request.queryStringParameters` dictionary and calls `listItems` on `BreezeDynamoDBService`.
 Returns the `ListResponse` containing the items if persisted on DynamoDB.

 ```swift